Neodymium compounds: Halides

 The dihalides NdCl2 and NdBr2 are dark green solids, with the same crystal structure as PbCl2 and NdI2 is a dark purple solid.
 They can be obtained in the Nd-NdX3 eutectic system.

+NdF4 is known only under matrix isolation conditions.
+The related M3[NdF7] (M = K, Rb, Cs) are very unstable towards moisture or heat.
+They can be prepared by high-pressure fluorination or from noble gas fluorides.

 Oxygenated salts

 Neodymium(III) sulfate can be directly obtained by dissolving neodymium(III) oxide in sulfuric acid.
 It is soluble in water, and its anhydrous form has a solubility of 8 g at 20˚C. Neodymium(III) nitrate can be obtained by dissolving neodymium(III) oxide in nitric acid.
 Evaporating the resulting solution yields hydrated neodymium(III) nitrate, where the hexahydrate form is the most common.
 Heating the hexahydrate further will obtain the anhydrous form.
 Reacting neodymium(III) chloride with sodium arsenate in solution would obtain neodymium(III) arsenate, which is a faint pink powder that is insoluble in water.
-It has good thermal stability, and its pKsp,c is 21.86±0.11.
+It has good thermal stability, and its solubility product pKsp,c is 21.86±0.11.
 Neodymium(III) oxalate is a rose-coloured crystal which decomposes from its decahydrate to its anhydrous form when heated, and when heated further, decomposes to Nd2O2C2O4, and then finally obtaining neodymium(III) oxide.
 Neodymium(III) carbonate is the carbonate of neodymium where neodymium exhibits the +3 oxidation state.
 It can be obtained by reacting neodymium(III) chloride with ammonium bicarbonate in water or from the hydrolysis of neodymium(III) chloroacetate: